raspberrypilearning/weather-station-dashboard/worksheet2.md

 	![](images/new-sprite.png)

 1. Choose any sprite you like.
-Here we've gone for the `square-girl` image.
+Here we've gone for the `squaregirl` image.

 ![](images/square-girl.png)